ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Some HTTPS Clients may choose to act as Auditors themselves.
 A Client taking on this role needs to consider the following:

-- an Auditing HTTPS Client potentially leaks their history to the logs that they query.
-Querying the log through a cache or a proxy with many other users may avoid this leakage, but may leak information to the cache or proxy, in the same way that an non-Auditing HTTPS Client leaks information to a trusted auditor.
+- an Auditing HTTPS Client potentially exposes its history to the logs that they query.
+Querying the log through a cache or a proxy with many other users may avoid this exposure, but may expose information to the cache or proxy, in the same way that an non-Auditing HTTPS Client exposes information to a trusted auditor.

 - an effective Auditor needs a strategy about what to do in the event that it discovers misbehavior from a log.
 Misbehavior from a log